telvarost/WhatAreYouScoring-StationAPI/README.md

 4. Add Glass Networking to the mod folder for the instance: https://modrinth.com/mod/glass-networking
 5. Add StationAPI to the mod folder for the instance: https://modrinth.com/mod/stationapi
 6. (Optional) Add Mod Menu to the mod folder for the instance: https://modrinth.com/mod/modmenu-beta
+7. (Optional) Add MojangFix StationAPI Edition to the mod folder for the instance: https://modrinth.com/mod/mojangfix-stationapi-edition
+   * This mod fixes stats resetting when a mod adds/removes or reorganizes achievements or other statistics.
-7. Add this mod to the mod folder for the instance: https://github.com/telvarost/SameOldSpells-StationAPI/releases
+8. Add this mod to the mod folder for the instance: https://github.com/telvarost/SameOldSpells-StationAPI/releases
-8. Run and enjoy! 👍
+9. Run and enjoy! 👍

 ## Feedback